RedhawkSDR/redhawksdr.github.io/content/manual/connections/bulkio/stream-api.md

 {{% notice info %}}
 Write buffering does not preserve every time stamp.
-If precise time information is required, write buffering should be disabled.
+If precise time information is required, disable write buffering.
 {{% /notice %}}

 #### Closing

-When an output stream is complete, it should be closed.
+When an output stream is complete, close the stream.
-The `close()` method sends and end-of-stream packet and dissociates the stream from the output port.
+The `close()` method sends an end-of-stream packet and dissociates the stream from the output port.

 ### Input Streams